How to Use a Breadboard

 When you picture a breadboard in your head, you may envision a big piece of wood and a large loaf of freshly baked bread.
 You wouldn’t be too far off either.

-Since then, electronic components have gotten a lot smaller, and we’ve come up with better ways to connect circuits, making moms all over the world happy to have their breadboards back.
+Since then, electronic components have gotten a lot smaller, and we’ve come up with better ways to connect circuits, making people all over the world happy to have their breadboards back.
 However, we are stuck with the confusing name.
 Technically, these are still breadboards, but this discussion is going to be on modern, "solderless" breadboards.